speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 <img src='https://www.gmbinder.com/images/PqYzVdr.png' style='position:absolute;top:78px;left:63px;width:30px' />

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;he *Star Wars* 5th Edition roleplaying game is<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; about storytelling in worlds of lightsabers and the Force.
 It shares elements with childhood games of make-believe.
 Like those games, SW5e is driven by imagination.
-It’s about picturing the towering AT-AT beneath the stormy night sky and imagining how a troup of solider might overcome the challenges that scene presents.
+Itï¿½s about picturing the towering AT-AT beneath the stormy night sky and imagining how a troup of solider might overcome the challenges that scene presents.

 This book is designed to add another significant layer to your SW5e experience.
 The rules are designed to work alongside the traditional SW5e ruleset, and so an experienced player should have no trouble jumping right into the book.
 For the less experienced-or more curious-player, this Introduction discusses the basics.